Britain's FTSE falls as investors brace for US, UK tightening

 in market leader Tesco halve in price over one year.

-will stop falling.
-The firm said on Thursday it has written a
+at 1312 GMT, will stop falling.
+The firm said on Thursday it has

 Governor Mark Carney said the Bank of England was getting nearer